madhav5448/pressclub/README.md

 ## Getting Started:

-To access the website, simply go to the URL provided pressclub-blush.vercel.app.
+To access the website, simply go to the URL provided (pressclub-blush.vercel.app).
 Once you are on the homepage, you will be able to navigate to the different sections of the website using the menu at the top of the page.

 ## To install the website, follow these steps: